DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to toggle the resource view

-As with the previous use case, you need to make several layout configurations - with and without the resource views.
-To switch them, you need to modify the [gantt.config.layout](api/gantt_layout_config.md) parameter and apply the [init()](api/gantt_init.md) method to see the changes:
+As with the previous use case, you need to create several layout configurations - with and without resource views.
+To switch between them, you need to modify the [gantt.config.layout](api/gantt_layout_config.md) parameter and apply the [init()](api/gantt_init.md) method to see the changes:

 ~~~js
 let resourceChart = true;